ibra-kdbra/pygame-collection/Bounce/README.md

 * Right arrow key to go right
 * Up arrow key to jump
 * press ESC to escape the game

-## Contributing

-This game currently has a lot of bugs, if yiu think you can fix them, pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.